Author: Rachel Hoffman

 Admittedly, towards the end of this book there are a couple of lists to use while cleaning and a few ideas on how to generally clean if you have never done so before.
 However, there is not one image or much else beyond this.
 So, if you are after a book that tells you how to clean, this one is not for you.
 The author does mention that those glossy home organization books and magazines provide stress to those of us who cannot live up to these standards.
 In my opinion, I think a picture sometimes speaks louder than words in a book that contains techniques and ideas.

-Unf*ck Your Habitat is a book that is a very motivational read for anyone struggling to live in a clean environment.
+Unf*ck Your Habitat by Rachel Hoffman is a book that is a very motivational read for anyone struggling to live in a clean environment.
 If you already have the desire and are looking for concrete examples of how and what to do to clean your space, this book may provide you with a couple of ideas.
 However, I would not say it is a comprehensive book on how to clean.